e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

   attach, own them exclusively.
 The joystick.
 Autonomous devices live here.
 - **The interactive register**: the GUI (§12.5) and the harness/REPL's task-free entry point `stage!(sim, "face" => value, ...)` (§12.11).
 Its
-  writers stage to currently-unclaimed faces without owning them.
+  writers share the **unclaimed remainder** of the run's partition — the complement of the union of all claims, computed rather than staked, and every bit as static for the run as a claim set.
+It has its own compiled positional shape and scatter, over the unclaimed set, recompiled at each stopped-sim `attach!`/`detach!`.

+The one sequencing rule: among interactive writers the harness cell drains **last** — the explicit hand of code beats a widget interaction.
+Sequencing within one register, not cross-device arbitration; in practice the two rarely coexist, since during a GUI run the calling task renders.

+## 6. The write-surface rule (rows 44 and 106)

+**Every writer has a write surface, and staging enforces it**: a batch entry reaches a slot iff the named face is inside the writer's surface; anything else is rejected in `stage!`'s normalization, on the writer's own task, with a runtime warning.
+A surface arises in one of two ways — enumerated (a device's claim set) or derived (the interactive remainder) — and under the roster freeze both are static per run, which is why staging can be the *only* enforcement point: there is no fact left that only the drain could know.
+Two warning kinds cover the violations:

+- `OutOfClaimEntry` — an enumerated-surface violation: the face has no position in the writer's schema.
+Writer id, face, discarded value, the claim set (plus the incumbent's id when the face is claimed elsewhere).
+  "Your peer drifted from your binding."
+- `ClaimedFaceEntry` — an interactive-register violation: the GUI or `stage!` named a face some device claims in this run's partition.
+Face, incumbent device id, discarded value, which interactive writer.

+Worked illustration: attach a UDP telecommand peer whose binding enumerates `("brake",)`; its remote peer sends `{"flaps": 0.5}` — a face it never enumerated, currently unclaimed. `map_input` dutifully produces `(flaps = 0.5,)`, and `stage!`'s normalization rejects it on the spot:
+`flaps` has no position in the peer's schema → `OutOfClaimEntry`, attributed to the device whose mapping drifted, before the value ever nears the loop.

+The GUI is therefore not an exception: one device kind (§12.4), two *binding* kinds (enumerated vs. derived), one staging rule, one checkless drain.
+Opportunistic writing by autonomous devices does not exist — a device that wants a face enumerates it — so cross-writer races on one slot structurally cannot arise: claimed faces have exclusivity, unclaimed faces admit only the interactive register, and drain order is a diagnostic fact, not an arbitration policy.

+One seam remains, and it lives at the attach, not the drain: `stage!` works while stopped, so a pending interactive batch may predate a stopped-sim `attach!` that reshapes the unclaimed set.
+The attach renormalizes it — reshape to the new schema, discard entries on newly-claimed faces with `ClaimedFaceEntry` — so every run starts with cells matching the run's schemas.
+The enumeration's other enforcement point is `attach!` itself (`AttachUnknownFace`, `ClaimConflict`); the frozen roster is what extends its authority, unchanged, to every frame of the run.

-## 6. One frame, end to end
+## 7. One frame, end to end

-Joystick attached (claims `throttle`, `elevator`); GUI attached (claims nothing); slots as above.
+Joystick attached while stopped (claims `throttle`, `elevator`); GUI attached (claims nothing); `run!` reads the roster, bakes widget liveness (§12.5) and specializes the drain; slots as above.

-1. *Between frames*: the joystick task polls at its own rate, runs `map_input` (deadzone, expo — pure, on the device task), stages `(throttle = 0.70, elevator = -0.05)`; three polls happen before the next frame, so the cell holds only the newest.
-You drag the flaps slider; the GUI stages `(flaps = 1.0)` into *its* cell.
-The throttle slider renders read-only — its face is claimed.
+1. *Between frames*: the joystick task polls at its own rate, runs `map_input` (deadzone, expo — pure, on the device task), stages `(throttle = 0.70, elevator = -0.05)` — normalized to its two-position tuple; three polls happen before the next frame, so the cell holds only the newest.
+You drag the flaps slider; the GUI stages `flaps = 1.0` into *its* cell, at the flaps position of the interactive shape.
+The throttle slider renders read-only — its face is claimed, a fact baked at run start.
 2. *Frame top*: drain.
-Joystick batch: both faces are its claims → applied.
-   GUI batch: `flaps` is unclaimed → applied.
-Slots are now `(throttle = 0.70, elevator = -0.05, flaps = 1.0, brake = 0.0)`, frozen
-   for the frame.
-Both batches enter the trace, tagged.
+Both cells swap and scatter — no checks, both surfaces were enforced at staging.
+Slots are now `(throttle = 0.70, elevator = -0.05, flaps = 1.0, brake = 0.0)`, frozen for the frame.
+The joystick's batch enters the trace verbatim; the GUI's is retained as the sparse pair `(flaps ⇒ 1.0)`.
 3. The sweep runs against those constants; the boundary completes; the snapshot publishes; the GUI's next render reads the snapshot and shows flaps at 1.0 — its own write, round-tripped, no model poking anywhere.

-## 7. The write-surface rule (the settled arbitration story, row 44)

-**Every writer has a write surface, and the drain enforces it**: a batch entry is applied iff the named face is inside the writer's surface at drain time; anything else is discarded with a runtime warning.
-A surface arises in one of two ways:

-- **Enumerated** — an ordinary device's surface is its claim set.
-Static for the attachment, exclusively its own (claims are disjoint by construction), and binding-bounded even where nobody else is involved.
-- **Derived** — the interactive register's surface is the currently-unclaimed face set: the complement of the union of all claims, computed rather than staked.

-The GUI is therefore not an exception: one device kind (§12.4), two *binding* kinds (enumerated vs. derived), one drain rule.
-Opportunistic writing by autonomous devices does not exist — a device that wants a face enumerates it — so cross-writer races on one slot structurally cannot arise: claimed faces have exclusivity, unclaimed faces admit only the interactive register.
-Drain order is a diagnostic fact, not an arbitration policy; the one sequencing rule is that the harness cell drains **last** (the explicit hand of code beats a widget interaction — sequencing within one register, and in practice the two rarely coexist, since during a GUI run the calling task renders).

-The two surface kinds come with a **guarantee asymmetry**.
-An enumerated surface is stable: nothing can take `throttle` from the joystick mid-attachment.
-The derived surface is shared and precarious: any face in it can vanish the moment a device claims it, and a batch staged before the claim and drained after it is discarded — no one's bug, the surface moved.

-Worked illustration: attach a UDP telecommand peer whose binding enumerates `("brake",)`; its remote peer sends `{"flaps": 0.5}` — a face it never enumerated, currently unclaimed. `map_input` dutifully produces `(flaps = 0.5,)`, and the drain discards it: `flaps` is outside the writer's enumerated surface.
-The discard warns with the drifted mapping named —

-- `OutOfClaimEntry` — an enumerated-surface violation: writer id, face, discarded value, the claim set (plus the incumbent's id when the face is claimed elsewhere).
-"Your peer drifted from your binding."
-- `StaleInteractiveEntry` — a derived-surface violation: the GUI or `stage!` staged to a face a device has claimed since (or holds).
-"The surface moved between staging and drain."

-The enumeration's other enforcement point is `attach!` itself (`AttachUnknownFace`, `ClaimConflict`); the drain's surface check is what extends the roster's authority to every frame thereafter.